socialtables/license-to-thrill/README.md

 # TODO

 - currently, l-t-t only looks in the root directory of a user's repos for a `package.json`. this can obviously be improved...
-- including other dependency lists? scary.
+- including other language's dependency lists? scary.